tboox/tbox-docs/landing/index.md

 title: {{ site.name }}
 ---

-# The Treasure Box Library

-## Introduction

 TBOX is a glib-like cross-platform C library that is simple to use yet powerful in nature.

-The project focuses on making C development easier and provides many modules (.e.g stream, asio, regex, container, algorithm ...), so that any developer can quickly pick it up and enjoy the productivity boost when developing in C language.
+The project focuses on making C development easier and provides many modules (.e.g stream, coroutine, regex, container, algorithm ...), so that any developer can quickly pick it up and enjoy the productivity boost when developing in C language.

 It supports the following platforms: